-Imports of plants and plant products, meat, meat products, meat by-products, poultry, poultry products, poultry by-products, dairy products, and any other products of animal origin require the importer to obtain an import permit from the Veterinary Service of the Ministry of Agriculture.
+Imports of meat and poultry, dairy, eggs, plant products, animal products, and live animals require the importer to obtain an import permit from the Ministry of Agriculture and Food Security.
 Imports of these products also require a sanitary export certificate from the country of origin.
-For more specifics on certification requirements, exporters are encouraged to contact Veterinary Services and the Plant Quarantine Unit of the Ministry of Agriculture (see Appendix I for contact information).
+See the 2019 Barbados FAIRS Export Certificate Report for more details.
+More details on certification requirements may also be obtained by contacting the Ministry's Plant Protection Department and Veterinary Service, respectively. (see Appendix I for contact information).